Establishing the paternity of a child in Nevada can have financial, medical and legal repercussions.

 Under Nevada law, there are several parties that are able to bring a paternity suit to court, and those include the following:

 Each of these parties could stand to benefit in some way from establishing who the biological father of a child is.
-The following illustrate why paternity is so important:
+The following illustrates why paternity is so important:

 1. Child support payments